-English IV - Dual Credit Course Number: EL642 Offered in: 12 Credits: 1 requirements writing process, sentence structure, basic essay organization, rhetorical modes, and analysis of writing.
+Description: This advanced level English IV course is for college credit as well as high school credit.
+It focuses on the student's ability to think objectively and communicate effectively.
+Major areas include the writing process, sentence structure, basic essay organization, rhetorical modes, and analysis of writing.
 Successful completion of this course will provide students with college level ENGL-1301 English Composition 101 and ENGL-1302 English Composition 102 which are accepted at most Texas colleges and universities, as well as many out-of-state institutions.
 Please see "Dual Credit" sections for more information.
 Community college enrollment requirements, deadlines, and fees apply.